Increase Production Efficiency with a Mechanical Engineering Degree

-- An introductory study of the fundamental principles and technologies found in modern computer-controlled machines and processes, or mechatronics systems.
+- In this course, an introductory study of the fundamental principles and technologies found in modern computer-controlled machines and processes is taught.

-- Students learn about the four main components of a mechatronic system: sensors, actuators, motion transmission mechanisms, and controllers.
-Students are expected to design and build a mechatronic system.
+- You will learn the 4 main components of a mechatronic system: sensors, actuators, motion transmission mechanisms, and controllers.
+You will be expected to design and build a mechatronic system.

 ENGR 381 – Engineering Design Introduction

 This course will contain an introduction to the design process.
-Topics include system engineering, team dynamics, design specifications, conceptual design, scheduling, developing a business plan, market survey, and budgeting.
+Topics that will be discussed include system engineering, team dynamics, design specifications, conceptual design, scheduling, developing a business plan, market survey, and budgeting.

 Highlights of Our Bachelor’s in Mechanical Engineering Degree Program

 - Our computer, electrical, industrial & systems, and mechanical engineering programs are accredited by the Accreditation Board for Engineering and Technology (ABET).
-This means you can be sure your degree will be well respected in the engineering field.
+This means you can be confident you are earning a world-class engineering degree.

 - Many classes are associated with a lab.
 This gives you an opportunity for practical application and better assimilation of the lessons.

-- You will have access to the latest technology and a qualified faculty that seek to know you personally and to provide you with opportunities for education, research, and training in a Christ-centered environment.
+- You will have access to the latest technology and qualified faculty that seek to know you personally and to provide you with opportunities for education, research, and training in a Christ-centered environment.

 - You may have the opportunity to intern at a variety of Fortune 500 companies and government agencies.
-In addition to offering you hands-on experience, but many internships are paid, allowing you to offset living costs.
+In addition to offering you hands-on experience, many internships are paid – allowing you to offset living costs.

-- Liberty University’s Center for Engineering Research & Education (CERE), located in nearby Bedford County, Virginia, promotes research and development of all forms of energy generation, storage, transmission, and through the Center for Advanced Engineering & Research, which is part of the CERE, engineering students at Liberty have the opportunity to observe and assist with research in the state-of-the-art facility.
+- Liberty University’s Center for Engineering Research & Education (CERE), located in nearby Bedford County, VA, promotes research and development of all forms of energy generation, storage, transmission.
+Through the Center for Advanced Engineering & Research, engineering students at Liberty have the opportunity to observe and assist with research in this state-of-the-art facility.

 Our Mechanical Engineering Bachelor’s Degree Information

 - 135 total credit hours

-- You may Transfer in up to 75% of your total degree
+- Transfer in up to 75% of your total degree

 - This bachelor’s degree program falls under our School of Engineering